 - Spreadsheet: 33.33%

 Timings are taken in 'ready' mode, measured from selecting 'OK' to the emergence of the copy.
 Several copies of each document are measured.

 Scanning and copying

 Scan quality is assessed on a computer monitor by three expert viewers comparing the results to a high-quality reference scan.
 The same panel assesses copy quality, comparing the copy to the original magazine page.

 We print as many text, spreadsheet and photo pages as possible from separate sets of cartridges until at least one cartridge runs out of ink.
 Where possible, any 'low ink' warnings are bypassed.
-The weight of the cartridges before and after printing determines the weight of ink used, and hence, together with local cartridge prices, the cost per page of each type of document.
+The weight of the cartridges before and after printing determines the weight of ink used.
+This together with local cartridge prices, determine the cost per page of each type of document.

 Ink consumption for maintenance

 Inkjet printers run a 'maintenance cycle' whenever they decide the print-heads need to be cleaned before use, and this uses ink.
 To measure the costs of this:

 - We use a separate printer from the normal life test over a three-week period,

 - We print two copies of the black and white text document on three mornings each week, and the coloured spreadsheet on one morning and two afternoons.